monti-tls/libconf/README.md

 ```
 The test executables resides in bin/.

-libconf also features a command-line arguments and options parser very simple to use,
+libconf also features a command-line arguments and options parser very simple to use.
-and that will probably be improved again in the near future.
+It can generate an automatic help message, and can handle valued/switch options, required
+options and arguments.
-See test/cli.cpp for more usage information.
+See test/cli.cpp for a detailled example.

 ## Building

-libconf uses a very simple GNU Make system, so just type in
+libconf uses a very simple GNU Makefile, so just type in

 ```shell
 make